 Copado Continuous Delivery Overview

-With Copado Continuous Delivery you can create connection behaviors and add them to your pipeline in order to schedule or automate deployments and back promotions, or implement quality gates such as validations, compliance scans or Selenium tests.
+With Copado Continuous Delivery you can create connection behaviors and add them to your pipeline in order to schedule or automate promotions and back promotions, or implement quality gates and automations such as validations, compliance scans or Selenium tests.

 With Continuous Delivery, the appearance of the Pipeline and Pipeline Configuration pages changes, but the existing behaviors do not change automatically.
-If you want to enable automated deployment, back-promotion, or quality gates, you create connection behaviors to define the behaviors you want.
+If you want to enable automated promotions, back-promotions, or quality gates, you create connection behaviors to define the behaviors you want.
 This means you can adopt this feature gradually as you’re ready.

 If you are working with user stories, once you have completed your work you can use the Submit button on the User Story record to mark your user story as ready to promote to the next environment: